alokg-812/Full-Stack-Development/FashionStore/javascript/readme.md

 ```

-## Day 10:
+## Day 10: More on Binding & strings

 ### Binding:
 Process of attaching a variable with its value at runtime is referred as Binding.

-1. DataBinding : Binded the varibale with the value.
+1. `DataBinding` : Binded the varibale with the value.
    **Syntax:** `${variableName}`
    ex:
    ``var userName = 'Sachin'